9 Unbelievable Stories Of Sideshow Performers Made Famous In 19th- And 20-Century ‘Freak Shows’

 As a girl, Mills’ feet started to grow — and grow, and grow.
 Though she was just 115 pounds, her feet stretched 19 inches long, and seven inches wide.
 She wore pillowcases as socks, and the skin of three goats as shoes.

-Her rare condition was caused by Milroy’s Disease (so named in 1892), which causes swelling in the lower limbs of the body.
+Her rare condition was caused by Milroy’s Disease, which causes swelling in the lower limbs of the body.

-By 1885, Mills began to wonder if she could profit from her uncomfortable condition.
-With the help of a friend named Mary Brown, Mills set out to the East Coast in hopes of putting herself on display.
-Showmen eagerly accepted her offer and billed her as the “Ohio Big Foot Girl.”
+Like Isaac Sprague, Mills ultimately decided to profit off her condition by putting herself on display.
+In 1885, with the help of a friend, Mills set out to the East Coast in hopes of becoming a sideshow performer.
+Showmen eagerly accepted her offer — and dubbed her “Ohio Big Foot Girl.”

 For about seven years, Fanny Mills continued to display her feet to curious audiences.
-She could sometimes earn $150 a week.
-But her health suffered after a miscarriage in 1887, and Mills retired from freak show life in 1892.
+She could sometimes earn $150 a week ($4,000 today).
+But her health suffered after a miscarriage in 1887, and Mills retired in 1892.

 She and her husband returned to Ohio, where Fanny Mills died at age 39.